pvcnt/accio/docs/docs/client/push-command.md

 Once a workflow has been successfully pushed, this command prints the identifier of the workflow that has been created or updated.

-## Run options
+## Options
-* `-addr=<string>`: The address of the Accio cluster.
-It can be any name following [Finagle's naming syntax](https://twitter.github.io/finagle/guide/Names.html).
-Overrides the ACCIO_ADDR environment variable.
-Defaults to *127.0.0.1:9999*.
-* `-q`: Prints only the workflow identifier, if the command was successful.
+* `-q`: Print only the workflow identifier, if the command was successful.
 Otherwise, you can still use the exit code to determine the outcome of the command.

 ## Exit codes
 * `0`: Success.